tatsuyafw/gulp-nightwatch/README.md

 });
 ```

-You can also use Object for `cliArgs`.
+You may use an object instead, if you prefer.

 ```javascript
 gulp.task('nightwatch:chrome', function(){